 Transon joined Watsi on March 22nd, 2013.
 Six years ago, Transon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Transon's most recent donation traveled 8,500 miles to support Benjamin, a cheerful motorbike driver from Kenya, to fund a mobility-restoring spinal fusion surgery.
+Transon's most recent donation traveled 8,700 miles to support Daw Nwe, a 61-year-old woman from Thailand, to fund eye surgery so she can see clearly again.

 Transon has funded healthcare for 87 patients in 13 countries.